1988 Winnetka attacks: Marriage and divorce

-Laurie began working as a cocktail waitress at Green Acres, an exclusively Jewish country club, and it was here that she met Russell Dann, a 25 year old insurance salesman for his parents' insurance firm, and told him a series of exaggerated claims about herself, including that she was a graduate student at Northwestern University and working towards a career in hospital administration.
+Laurie began working as a cocktail waitress at Green Acres, an exclusively Jewish country club, where she met Russell Dann, a 25 year old insurance salesman for his parents' insurance firm.
+She told him a series of exaggerated claims about herself, including that she was a graduate student at Northwestern University and working towards a career in hospital administration.
 She also claimed to have previously worked for Dann Brothers Insurance and that she possessed an accounting degree from the University of Arizona.
 They dated for nine months before marrying at the Green Acres club on September 11, 1982, and honeymooned in the British Virgin Islands.
-However, the marriage quickly soured as Russell's family noted signs of obsessive-compulsive disorder (OCD) and strange behavior from his wife, including leaving trash around the house.
-She also got fired from jobs several times, claiming to her husband that she either quit voluntarily or was fired for reasons outside her control.
-Russell's family also took a disliking to Laurie, considering her childish and anti-social.
+However, the marriage quickly soured as Russell's family noted signs of obsessive–compulsive disorder (OCD) and other strange behavior from his wife, including leaving trash around the house.
+She was also repeatedly fired from various jobs, claiming to her husband in each case that she either quit voluntarily or was fired for reasons outside her control.
+Russell's family considered Laurie childish and anti-social and developed a dislike for her.
 Once at a family gathering she served a dish of rotting potatoes.
-Dann saw a psychiatrist for a short period, who identified her childhood and upbringing as a cause of her problems.
-She quit therapy after three months, and although Russell eventually talked her into returning to it, she did not take it seriously.
+Laurie saw a psychiatrist for a short period, quitting after three months, and although Russell eventually talked her into returning to it, she did not take it seriously.